cy920820/marriage-calculator/README.md

-## Two men's countdown to marriage
+## Mr. Tsui and Mrs Zhou's countdown to marriage